hs536/grizzly-2222/README.md

 ```

 ### Reproduction
+curl receives a 100-continue from Apache(httpd) and sends the body, but Apache(httpd) does not receive a 100-continue from Grizzly and times out.
 ```
 $ curl -v -s -X POST -H "Expect: 100-continue" -H "Transfer-Encoding: chunked" --data-binary "chunk1\nchunk2\nchunk3\r\n\r\n" http://localhost:8090/grizzly
 *   Trying ::1...